bengreenwald/bengreenwald/README.md

 - 👋 Hello!
+I'm Ben (he/him).
-- 📊 I'm a data analyst specializing in data visualization and storytelling.
+- 📊 I'm a product analyst specializing in data visualization and storytelling.
-- ✨ I’m currently designing data experiences for clients at [CompassRed](https://www.compassred.com/).
+- ✨ I’m currently leveraging data at [Niche](https://www.niche.com/) to help students and families find their best-fit school communities.
-- 🌱 I’m currently learning Figma and Python.
+- 🔨 My favorite tools are R, Figma, Snowflake, and Airtable.
-- 💬 Ask me about R, soccer, and scotch.
+- 💬 Ask me about soccer, scotch, or my dog.
-- 😄 Pronouns: he/him

 <!---
 bengreenwald/bengreenwald is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.